You can find out more about the Hawke's Bay Regional Council programmes that specific rates fund elsewhere on this website.

 Find full scheme descriptions on our Flood Control Schemes page.

-These rates together are the ‘General Funding’ rates that support the community based activities that HBRC provides in the region.
+These rates together are the ‘General Funding’ rates that support the community based activities that the Regional Council provides in the region.

-General Funding rates pay services provided by HBRC across the entire region, such as governance, strategic planning and regulation.
+General Funding rates pay services provided by the Regional Council across the entire region, such as governance, strategic planning and regulation.

 This Clean Heat Targeted Rate is charged only on ratepayers with property within an ‘air shed’ and is based on land value.
 If this item is not on your rates bill, your property is outside the airsheds.

 An air shed is a legally designated zone in Napier, Hastings and Awatoto where research shows air quality needs improvement.
 Like all other regions in New Zealand, Hawke’s Bay must meet the National Environmental Standard (NES) for air quality set by the Ministry for the Environment.
 Currently PM10 concentrations in Napier and Hastings on cold clear winter nights exceed this standard and this rate assists people to install insulation and clean forms of heating.

 For full programme descriptions go to Heat Smart.

 The Plant Pest Control rate is charged on rural properties 4.0468 hectares (10 acres) and larger.
 This helps fund biosecurity advisory services for property owners/ occupiers for controlling 17 pest plants listed under the Regional Pest Management Strategy 2013 or up to 10 other plants outside this strategy for health, productivity, biodiversity and land drainage benefits.
 The rate also contributes to weed biological controls.